soophiiaaa/query-builder/README.md

 $result = $pdo->query($sql);
 ```

-This separation of concerns ensures:

-* better testability
-* cleaner architecture
-* full control over database connections
-* compatibility with any execution strategy

 ## Credits

 It was truly a challenge to begin building this query builder, as I didn’t even know where to start.
 I found an excellent book that helped me a lot and became my guide throughout the entire process: